BlueBrain/BluePyEModel/examples/emodel_pipeline_local_python/README.rst

 The results of the extraction (if all goes well), should appear at the path mentioned in the entry ``efeatures`` of the recipe.
 By convention, this path is usually set to ``./config/features/EMODEL_NAME.json``.
 If you asked for the extraction to be plotted in the settings, the plots will be in ``./figures/EMODEL_NAME/extraction/``.

-For a complete description of the extraction process, its inner working and settings please refer the [README and examples of the branch BPE2 of BluePyEfe on GitHub](https://github.com/BlueBrain/BluePyEfe/).
+For a complete description of the extraction process, its inner working and settings please refer the `README and examples of BluePyEfe on GitHub <https://github.com/BlueBrain/BluePyEfe/>`_.

 Optimisation
 ~~~~~~~~~~~~